-In order to make sure that your preferred changes take effect before your next order ships, please submit any changes to your subscription at least 48 hours or more before your next charge date.
+In order to ensure that your preferred changes take effect before your next order ships, please make any changes to your subscription at least 48 hours or more before your next charge date.

 - How do I change my shipping address?